 Surprise converts raw sewage into its final form of Class A+ quality recycled water through biological treatment, filtering and disinfection.
 The wastewater is regularly monitored to ensure that it meets state and federal regulations for direct reuse and recharge.
 After undergoing treatment, the recycled water flows through pumping stations where it is sent to various end users to be reused.
 The majority of Surprise’s recycled water is used for agricultural irrigation, groundwater recharge, landscape irrigation and dust control.
 On average, approximately 7.3 million gallons per day are reused or recharged.

 Did You Know?

-To use recycled water, please fill out the Non-Potable Water Use Application or you may submit your application to the Environmental Division of the Water Resource Management Department at City Hall (click for location), or you may contact the Regulatory Compliance Analyst at 623.222.7135 for further information.
+To use recycled water, please fill out the Non-Potable Water Use Application or you may submit your application to the Environmental Division of the Water Resource Management Department at City Hall, or you may contact the Regulatory Compliance Analyst at 623.222.7135 for further information.

 Capacity of recycled water treatment facilities - SPA-1: 16.3 million gallons per day; SPA-2: 3.2 million gallons per day.

 Annual average daily flow - 7.3 million gallons per day.
 Annual average daily flow to groundwater recharge: 5.2 million gallons per day.
 Annual average daily flow to direct reuse: 2.1 million gallons per day.

 Miles of pipe less than 12-inch diameter in the recycled water system: approximately 5 miles

 Miles of pipe 12-inch diameter or larger in the recycled water system: approximately 15 miles